mwmancuso/Public-WordpressPageModules/README.md

 )
 ```

 Taking a look at this, we first see that the first renderer is of type `Type_Select`.
 This is used when the Table Settings option 'has_types' is true.
+The type selector renders as a dropdown box in the format of `'value' => 'Display Name'`.
+Then, the rest of the meta fields' "options" array must have a "types" option, with an array of which type values the field will be shown for.
+In this case, if the user selects "Title" for the type, only the "Title" meta field will show.
+If the user selects "Image Background", both meta fields will show.

+The next meta field is the "Title" field, which has a simple `Texturized_Text` renderer.
+The single option for `Texturized_Text` is the placeholder value.
+The difference between `Texturized_Text` and `Plain_Text` is how the value will be displayed in the template file.
+If `Texturized_Text`, the WP Texturize pre-processor will be run on the text before it is sent to the template.

+The third and final meta field, "Background Image", has the `Background_Chooser` renderer, which has some neat features.
+It will automatically create a Background Image category for uploads, allow the user to upload backgrounds on the spot, allows the background to be positioned, and allows the user to select previous background images.
+The "example_background" and "Example Background" refer to the background category's name and display name, respectively.

+You can see all of the specific renderers and their settings in `inc/renderers`.

+##### For Modules
+Note that since the top-level is a meta, the `example_meta` field will be exported to the template file as a local variable.
+Thus, in the template file:
+* `$example_meta` will contain all of the nested table data
+* `$example_meta['type']` will contain the type value of the module
+* `$example_meta['title']` will contain the texturized output of the value for this field
+* `$example_meta['background']['id']` will contain the ID, if available, of the selected background image
+* `$example_meta['background']['position']` will contain the position, if available, of the selected background image